wisdom of fathers and trees

 In the fall of 1988, adjusting to the oppressive heat of Dallas, Texas, where I struggled through my first year as a Montessori teacher, I longed for the coolness and kin of my Oregon home.

 My always wise and practical father suggested spending more time in gratitude and less in self-pity and offered to send me the daily prayer with which he began and ended his days.
 That was the first and only letter I ever received from my father, a man of few words but enormous heart, and it became an anchor in my daily spiritual practice.
 I carried that yellow piece of paper around in my wallet for almost thirty years, until it nearly fell apart, and still carry a copy of the original.
-Over the years, Dad's words merged with mine as my spiritual practice evolved.
+Over the years, Dad's words merged with my own as my spiritual practice evolved.

-In recent months, as the pandemic rages on and more and more people face hardships of health and well-being, I often find myself in prayer throughout day.
-And several times a week I visit an old, towering Western Red Cedar tree in Tryon Creek Forest, where I lean in close for wisdom and comfort.
+In recent months, as the pandemic rages on and more and more people face hardships of health and well-being, I find myself in prayer throughout day.
+Several times a week I visit an old, towering Western Red Cedar tree in Tryon Creek Forest, where I lean in close for wisdom and comfort.
 This morning, snuggled up against that old familiar tree friend, having finished prayers in which some of you were included, I surveyed my view of the forest and allowed my heart to open to the vast beauty in which I am held; and through which we are all connected, all the time.